Ugandan opposition says troops raid its offices amid election challenge

 SCUFFLE

-Wine called for the military to release him from house arrest, saying his home “is not a gazzetted detention center”.
+Wine called for the military to release him from house arrest, saying his home was not a legally recognised detention center.
+He accused soldiers of assaulting his wife when she went into their garden.

+“The soldiers were pulling her by the breasts,” he said, adding that the incident was filmed on video and she would share it when social media services were restored.

+Military spokeswoman Brig.
+Flavia Byekwaso said she was unaware of the incident.

-He needed to meet with his party to decide on a strategy that could include peaceful protests, he said.
-He hoped to connect to the internet so that he could have a meeting via Zoom.
+The law gives petitioners 20 days after results are declared to challenge them in the Supreme Court.
+Wine said he wanted to meet with his party to decide on a strategy that could include peaceful protests, he said.

+But the military has surrounded Wine’s home in Kampala since Thursday, saying it is for his own safety.

-One legislator for Wine’s party was beaten up by security forces, Ssenyonyi said at the weekend.
+Wine’s lawyers were denied access on Monday.
+One legislator for Wine’s party said he was beaten up by security forces when he tried to enter this weekend.

-A military spokeswoman said the lawmaker, Francis Zaake, refused to follow orders and had tried to enter Wine’s home.

-The NUP’s Ssenyonyi said such attacks, including on the party’s polling agents, were being carried out by security offices to cripple the court challenge.
+The NUP’s Ssenyonyi said such attacks, including on the party’s polling agents, were being carried out to cripple the court challenge.

-At least 110 polling agents of the party have been arrested since the eve of the election.
+At least 110 polling agents from Wine’s party have been arrested since the eve of the election.

 Some 223 suspects have been arrested during the election on offences that include assault, intimidation and voter bribery, police said.